71 Notable alumni of

 -

-Alfred James Lawson Jr. is an American businessman and politician who was the U.S. representative for Florida's 5th congressional district from 2017 to 2023.
+Alfred James Lawson Jr. is an American former politician who was the U.S. representative for Florida's 5th congressional district from 2017 to 2023.
 The district, which was eliminated following redistricting during the 2022 Florida legislative session, stretched across most of the border with Georgia, including most of the majority-black areas between Tallahassee and Jacksonville.
 Lawson challenged fellow Congressman Neal Dunn in the newly redrawn 2nd congressional district, which pitted them against each other in Lawson's home city.
 Lawson won the Democratic primary unopposed, and lost to Dunn in the general election.

 -